Overview for Verdon Gorge: Europe’s Grand Canyon

 You leave Castellane and join the famous GR4; this follows the old route used by the Romans to reach Lyon.
 You climb for a short while up to a balcony trail; from here you can look down on the trail leading out ahead.
 As we continue along the Verdon valley we find ourselves surrounded by rocky outcrops and passing through unspoilt peaceful hamlets, beautiful Chasteuil being the ideal place for your picnic lunch.
 Then climb again up to a plateau at 1228m and continue onto the village of Rougon, perched on a rocky spur, where you can take a break and sample the crepes and ice cream and might catch sight of a Griffon Vulture soaring overhead.
 From here, it is a short descent to the hotel in Point Sublime.

 Note: it may be necessary to spend the night at La Palud (if the Auberge du Point Sublime is closed) and to add transfers to and from La Palud (there will be no extra charge for the transfers).
-Please also note that the Auberge du Point Sublime restaurant is closed on Wednesday evenings.
-If you arrive at the hotel on a Wednesday, you will be served a cold plate dinner.
+Please also note that the Auberge du Point Sublime restaurant is usually closed on Wednesdays and Sundays (depending on the occupancy).
+So should you stay at the hotel at that time and the restaurant is closed, you’ll get a cold plate.

 - Walking for the day: 15 km, 5-6h ↑700m ↓780m